samratkar/samratkar.github.io/_posts/concepts/genai/notes/2025-02-2-tokenization.md

 1. Solves all the above issues.
 Eg : BPE - Byte pair encoding.
 2. Used in GPT-2, GPT-4, Llama2, BERT, etc.

-## The schematic diagram of different methods of tokenization
+## Building up the embeddings from sub-words to document

 Typically the tokenization is done for sub-words using a technique like say BPE (Byte Pair Encoding).
 The vocabulary is then converted into embeddings.
 These sub-words embedding can then be averaged out to create word level embeddings or sentence level embedding.

+Typically tokenization is done on sub-words level, and then the embeddings are rolled up to higher abstract levels based on the need.

 <div class=mermaid>
     graph TD;